RapidataAI/human-use/README.md

 ### Troubleshooting

-If you encounter issues, with the dependencies make sure that which python and which streamlit. if they are not the same path. run "python -m streamlit run app.py" instead of "streamlit run app.py".
+If you encounter issues, with the dependencies make sure that "which python" and "which streamlit" are the same path.
+If they are not the same path, run "python -m streamlit run app.py" instead of "streamlit run app.py".